vardhin/ChatApp/README.md

-Rishi Has joined the project
+RisHi has joined the project